torvalds/linux/Documentation/networking/caif/linux_caif.rst

 Configuration of Link Layer
 ---------------------------
-The Link Layer is implemented as Linux network devices (struct net_device).
+The Link Layer is implemented as GNU/Linux network devices (struct net_device).
-Payload handling and registration is done using standard Linux mechanisms.
+Payload handling and registration is done using standard GNU/Linux mechanisms.

 The CAIF Protocol relies on a loss-less link layer without implementing retransmission.
 This implies that packet drops must not happen.